Skip to Main Content

 About

-The reference interview answers the basic question: what does the patron really want to know?
-Listen to the patron and look for non-verbal cues.
+The reference interview is a dialog that answers a basic question: what does the patron really need?
+You can also use it to build rapport with your patron and teach your patron how to find the resources they need.
+Listen to the patron, ask clarifying questions, and look for non-verbal cues.
 Shadowing experienced librarians can help you develop your own techniques.
-It takes time and a lot of practice to perfect a reference interview technique that works for you.
+It takes time and practice to perfect a reference interview technique that works for you.

 Questions to Consider in a Reference Interview

-• What would you like to know about this topic?
+• What do you already know about _______?

-The following questions are those you can ask yourself in order to find the best resources for your patron:
+Ask yourself these questions to find the best resources for your patron:

 • Am I very clear on what the user wants and what they are searching for?